-As mentioned above, most European countries have just achieved the transposition of the Implementing Transparency Directive of March 2007 and the firms have adapted their systems accordingly.

-Therefore, any new change to be made to the TD in the future will inevitably generate new costs for the parties concerned.
-Such additional costs are only acceptable if the result of such changes favours a better convergence between the way the different Member States implement the Directive and particularly, concerning the calculation method for derivative instruments.
+12. As mentioned above (see § Erreur!
+Source du renvoi introuvable.), most European countries have just achieved the transposition of the Implementing Transparency Directive of March 2007 and the firms have adapted their systems accordingly.
+Therefore, any new changes to be made to the TD in the future will inevitably generate new costs for the parties concerned.
+Such additional costs are only acceptable if the result of such changes is beneficial for the market participants and the market itself.

 The first benefit which is to be sought is to have a full harmonization of the European legislation on "Major Shareholding Notification", which requires either a European regulation or a maximum harmonization directive.
 The current situation - where there is a diversity of regime throughout Europe - is very difficult to manage and therefore very costly for the parties concerned.
 The European authorities should therefore seek to propose a system that can be imposed upon all member States.
+Realistically, as mentioned in the ESME report, it is more reasonable to seek full harmonization on the basis of a regime which is already, give or take, quite widely spread out throughout Europe, rather than trying to impose a regime which is in place in one single member State.

 The second benefit which is to be sought is to provide the market with relevant information which is going to be meaningful and truly useful.
-For that purpose, a disclosure obligation of significant positions in SEE Instruments only seems far more appropriate - notably in terms of balance between costs and benefits - than the full aggregation approach proposed by CESR which is inevitably going be costly with doubtful benefits.
+For that purpose, a disclosure obligation of significant positions in SEE Instruments only, seems far more appropriate - notably in terms of balance between costs and benefits - than the full aggregation approach proposed by CESR which is inevitably going be costly with doubtful benefits.